nandreanurag/nandreanurag/README.md

 ![Visitor Badge](https://visitor-badge.laobi.icu/badge?page_id=anuragnandre)

-# Hi there, I'm Anurag Nandre 👋
+# Hi, I'm Anurag Nandre 👋

 ## About Me
 I'm a **Cloud-Native Software Engineer** with 3 years of experience building scalable applications using **Java, Spring Boot, Angular, AWS**, and **Kubernetes**.
 I hold a **Master's in Software Engineering** and specialize in designing microservices, event-driven architectures, and cloud automation.